davidgumberg/prnotes/script/descriptor.md

 #### Expand*

-`DescriptorImpl::ExpandHelper()` is invoked by the `Expand`, `ExpandFromCache`, and `ExpandPrivate` functions that every `DescriptorImpl` provides for retrieving the getting the
+`DescriptorImpl::ExpandHelper()` is invoked by the `Expand`, `ExpandFromCache`, and `ExpandPrivate` functions that every `DescriptorImpl` provides for retrieving the output scripts and signing provider for a given pos of a descriptor.

+    Nit: `ExpandHelper` should probably be protected instead of public.

 ```cpp
     // NOLINTNEXTLINE(misc-no-recursion)